Subtropical Storm Nicole forms northeast of Bahamas, headed for Florida

 TAMPA, Fla.
-(WFLA) — A new named storm formed northeast of the Bahamas Monday, and is expected to bring heavy rain and strong winds to Florida later this week.
+(WFLA) — A new named storm formed northeast of the Bahamas on Monday and is expected to bring heavy rain and strong winds to Florida later this week.

-“Subtropical Storm Nicole formed northeast of the Bahamas and will head toward Florida’s east coast, coming onshore Thursday,” said Storm Team 8 Meteorologist Leigh Spann.
-“Our winds could be 30-40 mph on Thursday with the system above us.
-It will then head northeast quickly Friday.”

 The center said Nicole “could be near or at hurricane intensity by Wednesday or Wednesday night while it is moving near the northwestern Bahamas,” and that a “prolonged period of hazardous weather was expected over the northwestern Bahamas, Florida, and the southeastern coast of the United States this week.”

-Nicole will likely near the northwestern Bahamas on Tuesday, move near or over the islands on Wednesday, before it approaches the east coast of Florida Wednesday night.
+Nicole will likely near the northwestern Bahamas on Tuesday and move near or over the islands on Wednesday before it approaches the east coast of Florida on Wednesday night.

-The storm is expected to dump 2 to 4 inches of rain on parts of the northwestern Bahamas Tuesday through Thursday, with some areas seeing isolated amounts of 6 inches.
+The storm is expected to dump 2 to 4 inches of rain on parts of northwestern Bahamas on Tuesday through Thursday, with some areas seeing isolated amounts of 6 inches.

 Florida will likely see heavy rainfall from the system later this week.

-A tropical storm watch was issued for the northwestern Bahamas, including Andros Island, New Providence, Eleuthera, Abacos Islands, Berry Islands, Grand Bahama Island and and Bimini.
+A tropical storm watch was issued for the northwestern Bahamas, including for Andros Island, New Providence, Eleuthera, Abacos Islands, Berry Islands, Grand Bahama Island and Bimini.

 Watches for Florida could be issued as soon as Monday, the center said.